• Skip to primary navigation

 Who was Paul?

-Who is Paul in the New Testament?
+Who was Paul in the New Testament?

 Paul (Hebrew name: Saul) was an apostle of Jesus Christ and the author of most of the New Testament.